 Analysis of Q1- numerical problems on Vertical motion

-I believe after solving or while solving a numerical problem using mathematical formulas, every student should spend a while to visualise the situation.
-Like the above problem, can you visualise when and where the 2 balls actually meet at 100 m height?
+I believe after solving or while solving a numerical problem using mathematical formulas, every student should spend a while to visualize the situation.
+Like the above problem, can you visualize when and where the 2 balls actually meet at 100 m height?

 The first ball is thrown vertically upwards with 120 m/s.

 You know that it is under a retardation of approximately 10 m/s^2 when it is moving upwards.(Gravity or earth’s gravitational force on the ball acting in the opposite direction when it is moving upwards.
 This causes this retardation).

 That means a reduction of velocity by 10 m/s every second.
 So obviously the ball can continue its upward movement for 120/10 = 12 sec.

 You can similarly find this time for the second ball as well using the value of its velocity which we found out above.

 As the 2 balls meet after 23 secs so obviously they were on their way downwards.